 Part of addiction for many people is a struggle with relationships.
+Recovery programs like SMART Recovery and AA may have differing opinions on this, but generally relationships can be sticky places.
 We can grow selfish in our addiction, and struggle to have healthy relationships with partners, in work life, and with family.
 Although this is not always true, it seems to be the case that many people who struggle with addiction also struggle to keep healthy relationships.
 Once we get sober, we don’t magically change.
 It takes work, effort, and time.
 In early recovery, we may fall into the same patterns of behavior with partners that we always have.
 For many, it can be a trigger and a gateway back into poor patterns of behavior that lead to unhappiness, anger, grief, and eventually relapse.
 This is one of the keys.
 Getting into a relationship, for many, may increase the risk of unpleasant feelings that lead to relapse.

 One of the big reasons you’ll hear about in twelve step rooms for avoiding relationships in early recovery is that people have a tendency to use their relationships like a drug or substance.
 We dive head first into the relationship, and our priorities fall out the window.
 We stop going to meetings, see our therapist less, change our support network, etc. One of the biggest risks of getting into a relationship in early recovery is that we won’t appropriately take care of ourselves.
 Just like we may have done with drugs or alcohol, we begin to see the things that are important slowly slip away.
 In my experience, taking care of ourselves and continuing on our path to recovery is perhaps the most important thing we can do for ourselves when dealing with relationships in recovery.